 Side effects include itching, tingling, or tickling on the skin, shortness of breath or rapid breathing, increased heart rate, and anxiety.

 You can ignore the claims that oral supplements work on your brain, but that doesn’t mean it doesn’t affect your entire body which has a consequent effect on your brain.
 We may not understand the mechanism of its effect, but if it makes you feel better, isn’t that what you wanted?
 It’s a reasonably inexpensive experiment… Give it a try.

 Where to Buy GABA

-You can find GABA in capsule form at Absorb Health, which is one of the less expensive alternatives when looking for capsules.
+You can find GABA in loose form at Bulk Supplements, which is one of the less expensive alternatives.